dani-zed/dani-zed/README.md

 Here are some of the projects I’ve worked on:

 - E-commerce Website: A full-fledged e-commerce platform built with MERN stack, including features like user authentication, product listing, and shopping cart functionality.
-- Blog Platform: A blog application with CRUD operations for posts, user authentication, and comment functionality.
+- Blog Platform: A blog application with CRUD operations for posts, user authentication.

 Feel free to check out my repositories to see more of my work!